 Each step in the network design brings redundancy, and continuity of implemented features.
 As a VLAN network segment is brought into the top layer Nexus, continues into the Cisco UCS Fabric Interconnect, expressed out to the vNIC adapters of the Cisco UCS Service Profile before reaching the virtual edge having a clear aggregate path of up to 80Gbps to each server in the Cisco UCS domain.
-With either the Nexus 1000v or the VMware vDS, the QoS prioritization is guaranteed through the preceding physical components, whether it is enforced at the virtual layer.
+At each stage of the infrastructure, the optional QoS prioritization is guaranteed, whether it is enforced at the virtual layer.